BIOLOGICAL CONCEPTS: CELLS, METABOLISM & GENETICS

 Exercise III.
 Analysis

-1. Now, what type of statistics should we use to determine if the mean respiration rate between our 2 groups is significantly different? ...hopefully this is an easy answer.
-Are the mean umols carbonic acid (H2CO3) produced in your two groups the same or are they different?
+Comparing the single data points you have is an OK way to test for differences in respiration rate.
+But, ideally we would have a larger sample size (using class data) and statistics.
+Now, what type of statistics should we use to determine if the mean respiration rate between our 2 groups is significantly different? ...hopefully this is an easy answer.
+A T-test!
+We need to determine if the mean umols carbonic acid (H2CO3) produced in your two conditions are close enough to be the same or far enough a part to be different.

 Remember: Statistics solve the problem of determining if "more" or "higher" or "different" than is actually enough to be important and biological relevant.
 Using the principles of probability, they help us parse what we observe from randomness (chance alone) as meaning (a real difference, or a real relationship).
 Statistics tell us how likely we would be to make the same observations we have made, if chance and randomness were the only drivers.
 If the probability is very low (<5%), we refer to these patterns as significant.